xward/phoenix_ddos/README.md

 ##### Comparaison with an home electrical installation:

 In home installation, you have 2 layers of protection doing the exact same thing:
-- one differential switch protecting the house globally, with a **small sensitivity**, this will protect the house from burning is a bad short circuit happen
+- one differential switch protecting the house globally, with a **small sensitivity**, this will protect the house from burning if a bad short circuit happen
 - several differential switches in the electric switchboard, with **high sensitivity**, this will protect people from being badly injured in case of a shock.
 We can note that those switches are `application specialized` because they are chosen according to the load they have to protect, something the other layer can't manage since it has no idea of the house usage in detail.

 ## Next in roadmap